yookue/ts-lang-utils/README.md

 2️⃣ Utilities for boolean
 3️⃣️ Utilities for date time
 4️⃣ Utilities for json
+5️⃣ Utilities for number
-5️⃣ Utilities for object
+6️⃣ Utilities for object
-6️⃣ Utilities for random
+7️⃣ Utilities for random
-7️⃣ Utilities for string
+8️⃣ Utilities for string
-8️⃣ Utilities for thread
+9️⃣ Utilities for thread

 ## Quickstart